 Senator Donna Campbell, M.D. is a board certified emergency room physician and proud parent of four daughters.
 She lives in New Braunfels and represents Senate District 25, a six county district which includes parts of San Antonio and Austin.
 She currently serves as the Chair of the Senate Veteran Affairs and Border Security Committee.

-Donna Campbell was born on a naval base and grew up with a great respect for the military and law enforcement.
+Senator Campbell was born on a naval base and grew up with a great respect for the military and law enforcement.
 Her father served in the U.S. Navy and later as a trooper in the highway patrol.
-Her mother worked in factories most of her life until becoming an R.N. at the age of 48.
+Her mother worked in factories most of her life until studying to become a nurse at the age of 48.

-Donna Campbell earned her Masters of Nursing from Texas Woman’s University, specializing in cardiovascular clinical nursing and nursing administration.
-She received her M.D. from Texas Tech University and completed her residency at the University of Texas Medical Center in Houston.
-She was awarded the prestigious Morton Award as an outstanding resident in ophthalmology at the Hermann Eye Center.
+Senator Campbell completed her Masters of Nursing from Texas Woman’s University and received her M.D. from Texas Tech University, where she was a member of Alpha Omega Alpha, the honor society for medical schools.
+She completed her residency at the University of Texas Health Science Center in Houston and was awarded the prestigious Morton Award as an outstanding resident in ophthalmology.

 Senator Campbell has received top honors for her legislative accomplishments from the NRA, Texas Alliance for Life, Texas Values, and the Texas Veterans Commission.
 She has been recognized as a Top Courageous Conservative three times in a row by the Texas Conservative Coalition and designated as a Fighter for Free Enterprise by the Texas Association of Business.

 During the 85th Legislature, Senator Campbell authored or sponsored 109 pieces of legislation, with 53 of those making it to the Governor’s desk on the way to becoming law.
 She was most recently appointed to chair the Select Committee on Aging, which studies issues that affect Texas’ senior citizens.